 • not have been determined by a final judgment of a court exercising probate jurisdiction to be

-• totally mentally incapacitated, or
+1. totally mentally incapacitated; or

-• partially mentally incapacitated without the right to vote;
+2. partially mentally incapacitated without the right to vote;

-• not have been finally convicted of a felony, or, if convicted, must have
+•not have been finally convicted of a felony, or, if convicted, must have:

-• fully discharged the sentence, including any term of incarceration, parole, or supervision, or completed a period of probation ordered by any court, or
+1.fully discharged the sentence, including any term of incarceration, parole, or supervision,

-• been pardoned or otherwise released from the resulting disability to vote;
+2.been pardoned or otherwise released from the resulting disability to vote;

-• not have been finally convicted of identity theft under Section 32.51 of the Penal Code; and
+•not have been finally convicted of identity theft under Section 32.51 of the Penal Code; and

-• be a resident of the State of Texas.
+•be a resident of the State of Texas.

-• Contact the voter registrar in your county.
+•Contact the voter registrar in your county.

-• The voter registrar will provide you with information about how training will be offered and completed.
+•The voter registrar will provide you with information about how training will be offered and completed.

-• You may not receive another person’s voter registration application until you have completed the training developed or approved by the Secretary of State.
+•You may not receive another person’s voter registration application until you have completed the training developed or approved by the Secretary of State.

 You may be appointed a volunteer deputy registrar at any time.
 However, your term expires on December 31 of the even-numbered year.
+That means that as of January 1, 2025, all VDRs appointed in 2023 and 2024 must complete training and an examination, if required, prior to being appointed as a VDR for the 2025-2026 biennium.

 Your appointment as a volunteer deputy registrar may be terminated by the appointing authority if it is determined that you:

-• failed to properly review a voter registration application;
+•failed to properly review a voter registration application;

-• intentionally destroyed or physically altered a registration application; or
+•intentionally destroyed or physically altered a registration application; or

-• engaged in any other activity that conflicts with your responsibilities as a volunteer deputy registrar.
+•engaged in any other activity that conflicts with your responsibilities as a volunteer deputy registrar.

 Your appointment as a volunteer deputy registrar will be terminated by the appointing authority if:

-• you are finally convicted of an offense under the law relating to delivery of completed voter registration applications to the registrar; or
+•you are finally convicted of an offense under the law relating to delivery of completed voter registration applications to the registrar; or

-• you are finally convicted of an offense under the law relating to performance-based compensation for voter registrations.
+•you are finally convicted of an offense under the law relating to performance-based compensation for voter registrations.

 Checklist